Tariq-Mehmood-Malik/Kubernetes/ev-cm-st.md

    ```bash
    kubectl create secret generic my-secret --from-literal=username=admin --from-literal=password=secretpassword
    ```
-   This will create secret with 2 key value pairs.
+   This will encode provided values in `Base64` then create secret.

 Now lets create a Secret is K8s with YAML file.
-Before creating secret in YAMl we need to encode our values in `base64` for security.
+Before creating secret in YAMl we need to manually encode our values in `base64` for security.
    ```bash
    echo -n "admin" | base64    # Output will be YWRtaW4=
    echo -n "secretpassword" | base64    # Output will be c2VjcmV0cGFzc3dvcmQ=